kz882/gym/README.md

 * Easy to modify the reward function
 * Control where to position the car and its speed
 * Extra controlls
+* Meta information about the track

+   * where are the intersections
+   * Where are the T-junctions
+   * Where are the X-junctions
+   * The angle of the curve
+   * Positions near intersections, curves, or obstacles
+* Function to apply (random) force to the car, to simulate noise or malfunctioning

 Here some images of some changes: